 Professor James Pickering

 I teach human anatomy to medical students and have research interests in Technology-Enhanced Learning and its role in curriculum development and learner gain.
 I graduated from the Department of Biomedical Science at the University of Sheffield and then moved to Leeds where I completed a PhD demonstrating studentship.
 Currently, I am the University's Student Education Academic Lead and as part of this role I am the Academic Lead for the Evidencing and Sustaining the Leeds Education Offer programme.
-I am also a visiting academic at the University of Malaya, Malaysia.
+I am also a Visiting Professor at the University of Malaya, Malaysia.

 In recognition of my teaching and scholarly activities I have received numerous national honours including the Association of Learning Technologists’ Learning Technologist of the Year Individual Award (2014), the Times Higher Education Most Innovative Teacher of the Year Award (2014), am a Senior Fellow of the Higher Education Academy, and in 2017 I received a National Teaching Fellowship.
 I was awarded my Chair in Anatomical Education by the University of Leeds in April 2019.

 Listen to an interview on my approach to anatomy education scholarship for the Anatomy Education Podcast here:

 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/10459430/height/90/theme/custom/thumbnail/yes/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="100%" scrolling="no" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>